I was stuck.

 My ex-husband was invited to both.

 To be clear, I only have two sisters.
 Our children grew up together and have countless memories together.
 I watched my nephew grow up, and I love him and wish him and his new bride the best.
 But his mom and dad (both conservative evangelical Christians) have shunned me since my divorce and remarriage, and it appears their negative feelings toward me have been passed on to their children.
-My other sister and her husband and their children have been nothing but kind to me.

 I’m not going to talk about how these things affect my life and the lives of my family here.
 But I do want to draw attention to them in order to make a point.